The Most Beautiful Lakeside Resorts in the World

 Laguna Lodge Eco-Resort & Nature Reserve, Guatemala

 The Laguna Lodge Eco-Resort & Nature Reserve is located along the shores of Lake Atitlan.
 It overlooks Volcán San Pedro and is situated in its own nature reserve.
 Inspired by nature, this posh lakeside resort was actually created from adobe, palm, and volcanic stone.
 It features classic candelabras and a large stone fireplace, but the splendor outside is hard, with the surrounding black volcanoes and crystal-blue water.
 The resort’s Hummingbird Spa offers full-body treatments, massages, and the ultimate in relaxation.
-No matter which destination you choose, this is the right way to travel, according to environmental experts.

 The Manor on Golden Pond, Holderness, New Hampshire

 Just south of the White Mountains in the Lakes Region of New Hampshire, The Manor on Golden Pond overlooks Squam Lake.
 The charming resort was the filming location for the Oscar-winning movie On Golden Pond.
 Its splendor is evident throughout the property, and you can enjoy special touches like luxury robes in themed rooms.
 Some accommodations offer a private deck and whirlpool, and the on-site spa helps make this lakeside resort a retreat for the body, mind, and soul.
 Also, the lake is not to be missed!
 Guests can swim in it or explore it by boat.